Christopher Columbus: The Discovery: Lawsuits

-Director Ridley Scott had considered making a Christopher Columbus movie for the Salkinds but instead opted to direct a rival project from producer Alain Goldman and written by Roselyne Bosch: 1492: Conquest of Paradise.
-The Salkinds filed a lawsuit against Scott, alleging that the director stole ideas from their project. $40 million in damages were sought, in addition to a ruling barring Scott from proceeding with the Goldman-backed film.
-Throughout November 1990, various contemporary sources pointed out that the scripts for the two projects were rumored to be quite different: Scott's "biopic" would survey twenty-three years of Columbus's life, while Salkind's "adventure-epic" would focus on the singular event of discovering the Americas in 1492.
+Director Ridley Scott had considered making a Christopher Columbus film for the Salkinds, but instead opted to direct a rival project from producer Alain Goldman and written by Roselyne Bosch: 1492: Conquest of Paradise.
+The Salkinds filed a lawsuit against Scott, alleging that the director stole ideas from their project.
+Forty million dollars in damages was sought, in addition to a ruling barring Scott from proceeding with the Goldman-backed film.
+Throughout November 1990, various contemporary sources pointed out that the scripts for the two projects were rumored to be quite different: Scott's "biopic" would survey twenty-three years of Christopher Columbus's life, while Salkind's "adventure-epic" would focus on the singular event of his 1492 voyage.
 Six months after filing the lawsuit against Scott, the Salkinds decided to abandon it.
-Goldman and Salkind acknowledged that releasing two films on the same subject at approximately the same time could split audiences and box office returns, but with both "Columbus" pictures angling for a release date to coincide with the 500-year anniversary, the conflict seemed unavoidable.
+Goldman and Salkind acknowledged that releasing two films on the same subject at approximately the same time could split audiences and box office returns, but with both Columbus pictures angling for a release date to coincide with the 500-year anniversary, the conflict seemed unavoidable.

-In September 1994, producer Ilya Salkind, along with Ilya's wife and the film's executive producer Jane Chaplin, sued Alexander Salkind, co-producer Bob Simmonds, and other creditors for $10 million.
+In September 1994, producer Ilya Salkind, along with Sakind's wife and the film's executive producer Jane Chaplin, sued his father Alexander Salkind, co-producer Bob Simmonds and other creditors for $10 million.